Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Final Fate - 1942:

-After the attack several of Selbo's crew had jumped overboard, 9 of whom were rescued by a lifeboat from the British escort trawler Lord Nuffield and taken to Bone.
-6 men were left behind in the hospital there when the above mentioned 2 crew members departed with Evviva.
+Following the attack, several of Selbo's crew had jumped overboard, 9 of whom were rescued by a lifeboat from the British escort trawler Lord Nuffield and taken to Bone.
+6 men were left behind in the hospital there when the above mentioned 2 crew members departed with Evviva (according to Evviva's voyage record for this period, she left Bone on Dec.
+6).
 Able Seaman Alf Løken and Donkeyman Johannes Hellerud later died and were buried in Bone.

-According to a personal story found in the book "Tilbakeblikk", survivors from Selbo were taken aboard the freed Norwegian Bosphorus, which had been interned in Algiers for two and a half years.
-They later arrived Greenock on Dec.
-23-1942 aboard that ship, and the maritime inquiry was held there on Dec.
-29-1942 with the captain, the 1st mate and Able Seaman Sørensen (helmsman) appearing.
+A personal story found in the book "Tilbakeblikk" states that survivors from Selbo were taken aboard the freed Norwegian Bosphorus, which had been interned in Algiers for two and a half years.
+They arrived Greenock with that ship on Dec.
+23-1942 (Convoy MKS 3Y), and the maritime inquiry was held there on Dec.
+29 with the captain, the 1st mate and Able Seaman Sørensen (helmsman) appearing.
 The 1st mate stated that all those who had died during the attack had been aft, except for the mess boy who had been amidships.
 The mate had seen 2 bodies floating in the water, terribly burnt and unidentifiable.

 Crew List: